MFR6340/theenglishextension.org/open-world-1/unit-2: Without Words.md

 <img src="https://i.imgur.com/3j7Buv9.png" width="25%" />

 This is one of Mark Twain's most famous short stories.
 It was adapted from a campfire story he heard when he was prospecting for gold.
+It begins: "Animals talk to each other, of course.
+There can be no question about that; but I suppose there are very few people who can understand them.
+I never knew but one man who could."

 <a href="https://loa-shared.s3.amazonaws.com/static/pdf/Twain_Bluejay_Yarn.pdf" rel="nofollow">  Free pdf available here</a>